DevSnicket/plugin-discovery/README.md

 Webpack can be configured to run Babel for repositories even when they are in a package and so in the node_modules directory.
 So long as the plug-ins for these repositories aren't also in packages/node_modules, they can be discovered and rewritten by Webpack/Babel in the output.
 Webpack is often also configured to not include or to exclude running Babel for the node_modules directory.
 So you will need to ensure that your Webpack configuration still includes the paths to repositories in packages/node_modules for this to work.

-### Forwarder lookup (respositories and plug-ins in packages)
+### Forwarder lookup (repositories and plug-ins in packages)

 To support packages that contain DevSnicket plug-ins that won't be discovered by default (see above), the Babel plug-in also does a lookup inside the node_module directory.
-It expectes the following structure:
+It expects the following structure:

 ```
 node_modules